Transforming Regulation and Supervision

 People working in an office

-In our Strategic Plan, Central Bank of Ireland committed to transforming its approach to regulation and supervision.
+In our Strategic Plan (PDF 5.69MB), Central Bank of Ireland committed to transforming its approach to regulation and supervision.

-This recognised that in a rapidly changing world it is necessary to transform our approach to supervising the financial services sector to ensure we continue to deliver on our mandate into the future.
+In a rapidly changing world, this is necessary to ensure we continue to deliver on our mandate into the future.

 In delivering this strategic aim, we have focused on four key aspects:

-• Accelerating the evolution of our risk-based supervisory approach such that it becomes more data-driven, agile and scalable
+• Accelerating the evolution of our risk-based supervisory approach so that it becomes more data-driven, agile and scalable

 • Harnessing innovation in how we work through developing our data and tools (including supervisory technology)